ondralukes/OpenGLCraft/README.md

 # OpenGLCraft
 Minecraft clone written in C++
 ## Install
-Build with cmake
+Build with CMake

-`textures` and `shaders` folders have to be next to the executable
+`textures` and `shaders` folders (and `zlib.dll` on Windows) have to be next to the executable

+If you want to compile with correct version name on Windows put output of `git describe --tags --abbrev=8 --long --dirty --broken` to CMake variable `OGLC_VERSION`